2023ac05619/Infra-AI/frontend/README.md

 # InfraChat - AI Infrastructure Assistant

+InfraChat is an AI-powered web application that provides natural language interaction with comprehensive infrastructure management capabilities.
+Powered by the InfraAI backend, it offers intelligent AIOps features including VMware ESXi management, Kubernetes operations, Prometheus monitoring, and Grafana dashboard access through MCP (Model Context Protocol) integrations.

-InfraChat is an AI-powered web application that helps you interact with your infrastructure using natural language.
-It features a ChatGPT-like interface with dynamic sliding panes that automatically appear when the AI responds with structured information like URLs, credentials, or SSH commands.
+The interface features a ChatGPT-like design with dynamic sliding panes that automatically display structured information like URLs, credentials, SSH commands, and infrastructure data when the AI responds.

 ##  Features